JessicaRehak/nanosims_analysis/docs/nanosims_analysis.rst

 NanoSIMS Data Analysis
 ******************************************
-Isotope Data
+Analyzer
 ====================

-These are the core analysis tools.
+This is the analyzer used to analyze the NanoSIMS data

-.. automodule:: nanosims_analysis.isotope_data
+.. automodule:: nanosims_analysis.analyzer
    :members: